-The trailer’s debut was teased a day earlier on the official Twitter account for the series, which posted a brief montage of scenes with a rhyming verse.
+The trailer’s debut was teased a day earlier on the official Twitter account for the series, which posted a brief montage of scenes accompanied by a rhyming verse.

 Oh little birds with tweets of sorrow